How to Deal With a Hairy Back

 You have two options when it comes to waxing:

 - Purchase an at-home wax kit and handle your hair in the comfort of your own home

-- Go to a salon and leave it to the professionals
+- Go to a salon that specializes in men's grooming and leave it to the professionals

 This can be a daunting task.
 Waxing is... not comfortable.
 In fact, it’s probably going to hurt like holy hell.
 Your skin will adjust a little over time, or you’ll just get used to the sensation, to the extent that one can get used to the feeling of systematically ripping out large swaths of hair all the way from the roots.

 Don’t be surprised if you inadvertently start grunting or spewing profanities a la that famous scene in The 40-Year-Old Virgin with Steve Carrell.